karottenreibe/luapdf/README.md

 # Luakit

-luakit is a fast, light and simple to use micro-browser framework exensible by Lua using the WebKit web content engine and the GTK+ toolkit.
+luapdf is a fast, light and simple to use micro-browser framework exensible by Lua using the WebKit web content engine and the GTK+ toolkit.

 ## Dont Panic!

-You don't have to be a developer to use luakit on a daily basis.
-If you are familiar with vimperator, pentadactyl, jumanji, uzbl & etc you will find luakit behaves similarly out of the box.
+You don't have to be a developer to use luapdf on a daily basis.
+If you are familiar with vimperator, pentadactyl, jumanji, uzbl & etc you will find luapdf behaves similarly out of the box.

 ## Requirements